amy777555/MedStudentMatching/README.md

 # Input Format

-Input for this program will be provided in the form of a sequence of (n+1+m)-lines (Describe the expected input format.)
+Input for this program will be provided in the form of a sequence of (n+1+m)-lines where the preference lists will be encoded with n lines for hospitals and m lines for residents with each comma-seperated line formmatted as shown below:

 ### Example Input